Class SpotColorSpace

 Description copied from class:DeviceNColorSpace

-Get the Component ColorSpace for an individual spot color in the ColorSpace, or null if this color is a process color- Overrides:
+Get the Component ColorSpace for an individual spot color in the ColorSpace.
+Note that prior to 2.28.4 this method returned null for process components, which is no longer the case.- Overrides:

 getComponentColorSpace